Keyboard shortcuts

 4. govctl render

-Generates markdown documentation from source-of-truth TOML/JSON.
+Generates markdown documentation from source-of-truth governance artifacts.

 Syntax: govctl render [targets...] [--output-dir PATH] [--dry-run]